Search Close

 How does advancing projects work from regional to state and state to nationals?

-While the number of entrants in a regional contest determines how many students advance to the state contest, usually about a third from each category advance to the state contest.
+While the number of entries in a regional contest determines how many students advance to the state contest, usually about a third from each category advance to the state contest.
 The top two projects from each Junior and Senior categories advance from the state contest to nationals.
 The runners-up in each category serve as alternates if the first or second place medalist cannot attend.

 How can I help out at contests?